 Waterfowl hunting has been a big part of my life averaging 40 hunts a season.
 The chance over the years to Guide Waterfowl Hunters visiting the Eagle River valley has been rewarding.
 Watching the sun grow out of the snow covered Gore Range has provided numerous mornings with my beloved Labrador, Gunner chasing Teal, Mallard, Golden-eyes, Canada Geese and more.

-Upland hunting in Colorado gives me a chance to pursue Pheasant, Dusky Grouse, Sharptails and Snipe.
+Upland hunting in Colorado has given me a chance to pursue Pheasant, Chukar, Dusky Grouse, Bandtailed Pigeon, Ptarmigan, Sharptails and Snipe.
 Hunting over pointing breeds like my beloved Brittany Lola and high energy English Setters or over flushers such as my Labrador Gunner provides exciting shotgunning throughout the high country and western slope.

 Turkey hunting in Colorado is an exciting endeavor.
 Tred Barta and I chased wild turkeys on the Huntsman Ranch in Colorado.
 Tred bagged a young bird with a 20 gauge Remington 1100 I traded to him for his personal Tred Barta 60 lb longbow with a bow quiver and a dozen wood arrows.